 Dating from 1593, Abertarff House is the oldest house in Inverness.
 That means it’s seen everything from the Jacobite risings through to two world wars, which is quite a lot of history for one building.

 It’s right in the middle of the city, owned and operated by the National Trust for Scotland, and has a good exhibition about life in Inverness in the 1600s.
-It’s free to visit, and you can see opening times on the official website.
+Free to visit; check current opening times on the official website.

 The Pictish Trail